softlayer/bluemix-cloudbase-init/README.md

-# Bluemix Metadata Service For Cloudbase-init
+# Bluemix Cloudbase-init Metadata Service
+Bluemix metadata service for Cloudbase-init and Windows operating systems.

 ## Install
 Install the latest stable release as a python package using Windows PowerShell